 “I am a born and bred Capetonian and I love my city.
 I studied Horticulture and Botany after leaving school and spent the following 15 years working as a landscape gardener and environmental consultant mainly around the Table Mountain region although I have also worked in that industry in the Channel Islands and London.
 In 2004, I began to work full time as a guide.
 My guiding specialities are gardens and plants of the Cape, Cape History and Wine, but I have a broad knowledge in many fields drawn from the variety of experiences I have enjoyed over the years.
 The other side to me is a “prefer to stay at home” Dad who enjoys reading, good food and debating with my kids.
 My guiding philosophy is simple – I do not believe that a visitor to our beautiful region simply wants to see the sights – they want to “live” the experience – exercising all their senses to come away “feeling like a local”.”

-“I am now in my 11th year of guiding.
+“I have been guiding for quite a few years.
 Having been a wine lover for many years I also decided to further my knowledge by doing various courses at the Cape Wine Academy and the Stellenbosch University short course.
 I have also had the opportunity to be on the tasting panel of Distell, South Africa’s biggest liquor producer for 3 years.
 It has been a great way to further my practical sensory knowledge of most liquor types, especially local and international wines.
 For me every client after a successful trip is hopefully one more voice in spreading the good news about our country and our wines.
 I do believe that when a client goes on a wine tour it should be pleasurable and relaxing.
 I ensure clients realise that no-one is there to judge them or their knowledge.
 Apart from anything else everyone’s palate and nose is unique so there is definitely no right or wrong answer.”

 “I have had a passion for wine as far back as I can remember and have happily been working in the industry for just under 10 years.
 Whilst qualified as a wine judge, through both Stellenbosch and Cape Town Universities, I love to keep my finger on the pulse by getting out to visit the wine estates themselves.
 The highlight of hosting guests on tour is to get to experience our beautiful winelands through fresh eyes each and every time.
 It is impossible for me to choose which I enjoy more – white, red or rose, and of course, our incredible sparkling wines!
 I’m captivated by this ever changing industry and love to discuss occasions when wines would be best enjoyed, either on their own or with which food they are best suited, as I believe food and wine were destined to be paired.
 I believe wine should be sipped, savoured, and shared!
 It’s an entirely subjective experience and all that’s required is that you find one which is perfect for you.”